 Examples Of Sustainability Based Concepts

-There’s many concepts that have been developed to provide more evaluation of the different aspect of sustainability.
+There’s a range of concepts that have been developed that might help analyse different aspects of sustainability.

 But, a few examples of guides where we discuss different sustainability based concepts are:

-Lifecycles assessments are an example of a specific tool that can be used to measure and evaluate the sustainability footprint of different things on an individualised and specific level.
+Lifecycle assessments are an example of a conceptual tool that can be used to measure and evaluate the sustainability footprint of different things.

 They can be quite comprehensive, and broken down into the various lifecycle stages (such as sourcing, production, transport, consumption, waste, and so on)